How to Make Chocolate Peanut Butter Protein Balls

 Line a baking sheet with parchment paper; set aside.

-Place dates, peanut butter, Ladder Whey Protein, almond flour, ¼ cup cacao powder, and extract in a food processor (or high-power blender); pulse, scraping down sides as needed, until a smooth dough forms.
+Place dates, peanut butter, Ladder Protein, almond flour, ¼ cup cacao powder, and extract in a food processor (or high-power blender); pulse, scraping down sides as needed, until a smooth dough forms.

 Fold in cacao nibs.